mullasuleman/SFMC_Console_Toolset/README.md

 ## Scrape and Download DEs
 To scarpe all the data extensions from the open folder.
-- Use Scrape DEs to scrape DEs.
+- Use Scrape DEs to scrape DEs
-- You can change folders and scrape different folders at a time.
+- You can change folders and scrape different folders at a time
-- Once you are done, click Download DE List button to download a CSV file with DEs you scraped.
+- Once you are done, click Download DE List button to download a CSV file with DEs you scraped

 **Downloaded CSV includes:** DE Path, Name, External Key, Sendable, Field Count, Record Count, Last Modified Date